 Essity's financial statements are prepared in accordance with the Annual Accounts Act and International Financial Reporting Standards (IFRS)/International Accounting Standards (IAS), as adopted within the EU, and the Swedish Corporate Reporting Board, Recommendation RFR 1, Supplementary Accounting Rules for Groups.
 The accounts for both the Group and the Parent company relate to the fiscal year that ended on December 31, 2023.
-Essity applies the historical cost method for measurement of assets and liabilities except for financial assets and liabilities, including derivative instruments, measured at fair value through profit or loss or other comprehensive income.
+Essity applies the historical cost method for measurement of assets and liabilities except for financial assets and liabilities, including derivative instruments, measured at fair value through profit or loss.
+Changes in assets and liabilities measured at fair value through profit or loss or other comprehensive income.